Hrespeto/ElkProject/README.md

 - The main advantage of automating configuration with Ansible is, it helps with the representation of Infrastructure as Code (IAC).
 Provisioning and management is involved.
 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
-- ...
-First we create a New vNet.
+- First we create a New vNet.
 This machine will have a 10.1.0.0/16 ip address
-- ...
-We then create a peer network between our vNets.
+- We then create a peer network between our vNets.
 This will allow traffic to pass between the vNets.
 We configure this in the Azure portal, vNet, settings, then Peering.
-- ...
-A new Virtual Machine is created.
+- A new Virtual Machine is created.
 The machine will consist of at least 4Gb of ram, a public IP, added to the new vNet region, and be able to be accessed with the same SSH keys for the WebVM's.
-- ...
+- The new VM will now be configured with Ansible.
+The /etc/ansible/hosts file is edited by adding the elkserver IP followed by anisble_python_intrepreter=/usr/bin/python3.
+- Playbook is now gets created. nano /etc/ansible/install-elk.yml allows for the playbook to be created.
+The playbook will install the apt docker.io, python3-pip, and pip docker.
+The following ports should be configured 5601, 9200, 5044.
+- The Playbook is ready to be run.
+SSH into the ElkServer to sebp/elk:761 is running.
+Once all is done,  http://[your.ELK-VM.External.IP]:5601/app/kibana and the following page should appear.

  The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.
 ![ScreenShot](https://github.com/Hrespeto/ElkProject/blob/main/Ansible/Docker_ps_ouput.PNG)

+ ![ScreenShot] (insert Kibana page)

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
 - The IP address of the machines I am monitoring are 10.0.0.5 and 10.0.0.6